 Choose a detergent that either you would bath in (a very delicate one) or has very few ingredients.
 So your regular washing powders/liquids should not be used.

 You can use your washing machine if it has a very gentle cycle.
-I always wash mine this way.
+I wash most of mine this way because my quilts are made to be used everyday.
 I use cool water.
 My machine describes it as cold with a little warm water added.
 Tests have shown the best temperature to wash cotton fabrics and quilts in is between 80 degreesF and 85 degreesF.
 You may need to repeat rinsing several times to remove all residual detergents.

 Photo Courtesy Of Rowena of the Rants

 Drying the quilt is a slow process and needs to be done carefully.
 The action and heat of the tumble dryer can be very damaging to your quilt.
-It causes the fabrics to rub against each other causing crocking (surface color loss by friction) and streaking of the colors.
+It causes the fabrics to rub against each other causing crocking (surface colour loss by friction) and streaking of the colours.

 When drying a quilt the two rules are to never put a wet quilt in the dryer and never hang a wet quilt on the clothesline (this can weaken the fabrics and tear the stitches).
 The best method is to lay it flat with a sheet both under and on top of the quilt.
 This protects both sides from dirt, insects and sun damage.
 Try finding a place that allows the air to circulate eg a bush, as this speeds up the drying process.
 Turn the quilt over as soon as it is touch dry.

 To finish the drying process you can fluff it in the dryer on an air setting - no heat.
 I roll mine and place them in my hot water cupboard.

 Photo Courtesy Of designatednaphour